The Best running backpacks

 Looking for the best trail running backpack?
 Let us introduce you to the Salomon trailblazer 20-litre pack.

-It’s also a good option for commuting – there is a laptop sleeve and plenty of storage for all your gear.
+As well as trail running, it’s also a good option for commuting – there is a laptop sleeve and plenty of storage for all your gear.

 And if that’s not good enough, the pack is also compatible with hydration sleeves, allowing you to stay focused on your run without stopping to refuel.